 Each of our executive officers serves at the discretion of the Board.
 The determination as to which of our employees qualify as executive officers was made by the Board in accordance with the rules of the SEC.
 Biographical information for our executive officers as of the Record Date is set forth below.
 The following table identifies our current executive officers, their age, and their respective offices and positions.
-Biographies of Mr. King and Mr. Grey are described under the section titled "Proposal 1 Election of Directors - Directors Continuing in Office Until the Company's 2023 Annual Meeting of Stockholders".
+Biographies of Dr. Szwarcberg and Mr. Grey are described under the section titled "Proposal 1 Election of Directors - Nominees for Election for a Three-year Term Expiring at the Company's 2026 Annual Meeting of Stockholders".

-Name Age Position

-Richard King 56 Chief Executive Officer and Director

-Michael Grey 68 Executive Chairman

-Samir Gharib 38 Chief Financial Officer

-Rosh Dias, M.D., M.R.C.P.
-53 Chief Medical Officer
+Name Age Position Javier Szwarcberg, M.D., MPH 53 Chief Executive Officer and Director Michael Grey 70 Executive Chairman Samir Gharib 40 President and Chief Financial Officer Ralph William Charlton III, M.D., M.A.S 53 Chief Medical Officer

-Richard King, biographical information regarding Mr. King is set forth under "Proposal 1: Election of Directors".
+Javier Szwarcberg, M.D., MPH, biographical information regarding Dr. Szwarcberg is set forth under "Proposal 1: Election of Directors."

-Michael Grey, biographical information regarding Mr. Grey is set forth under "Proposal 1: Election of Directors".
+Michael Grey, biographical information regarding Mr. Grey is set forth under "Proposal 1: Election of Directors."

-Samir Gharib has been our Chief Financial Officer since May 2020.
+Samir Gharib has served as our President since January 2022 and as our Chief Financial Officer since May 2020.
 From September 2019 to May 2020, Mr. Gharib provided consulting services to various companies with Benchmark Financial Partners ("Benchmark"), a strategic financial advisory firm.
 From October 2018 to September 2019, Mr. Gharib was the Chief Financial Officer of Stemedica Cell Technologies, Inc., a global pharmaceutical company focused on the development and commercialization of cell therapeutics for underserved medical conditions.
 From September 2017 to October 2018, Mr. Gharib served as Managing Director of Benchmark.
 From October 2013 to September 2017, Mr. Gharib held positions of increasing responsibility at Revance Therapeutics, Inc., a commercial-stage biotechnology company, including Vice President of Finance and Administration.
-From January 2011 to September 2013, Mr. Gharib was the Corporate Controller, Director of Finance for Talon Therapeutics, Inc. Mr. Gharib has been a director of Cancer Carepoint since November 2017, and an advisor to Berkeley SkyDeck since January 2020.
+From January 2011 to September 2013, Mr. Gharib was the Corporate Controller, Director of Finance for Talon Therapeutics, Inc. Mr. Gharib has been an advisor to Berkeley SkyDeck since January 2020.
 Mr. Gharib received a Bachelor of Science and M.B.A. from the Haas School of Business at the University of California at Berkeley, and is an active Certified Public Accountant licensed in the State of California.